Configurators

 ansible_host

-in that order, otherwise set it tolocalhost
+in that order if present, otherwise set it tolocalhost

 .If the host is a Google compute instance the host name will be set to